Encouraging practical enquiry skills that underpin knowledge and understanding of geography.

 For AQA A Level, teachers have the opportunity to follow their particular subject specialisms at Sixth Form Level, with the teaching broadly divided into human and physical topics.
 We have two or three sets which have eight periods of Geography per week.
 A minimum of four days of fieldwork off site is required and visits are geared towards the 20% fieldwork project forming 20% of the A Level exam.
 For A2, 53% of grades were A or A* and 84% were A* to B. This year, six students are applying for Geography at universities including Cambridge, Durham, Exeter, Manchester, Southampton and St Andrews.

 All geographers contribute equally to fieldwork opportunities, including residential trips for GCSE and A Level.
-Recent visits have included the isle of Arran, Brixton, Camber dunes and tropical Belize for the Sixth Form, Iceland for Third to Fifth Forms and day trips to:
+Recent visits have included the Isle of Arran, Brixton, Camber dunes and China for the Sixth Form, Iceland for Third to Fifth Forms and day trips to:

 - Cuckmere Haven, Sussex

 - Reigate Heath

 - The River Mole and Gatwick flood defences